excid3/simple_calendar/README.md

 Setting `number_of_weeks` is optional and defaults to 1.

----
+### Custom Length Calendar

-### Custom Calendars
+You can generate calendars of any length by passing in the number of days you want to render.

-Lastly you can generate calendars of any length by passing in the start date and the number of days you want to render:
+This will use `params[:start_date]` to render the calendar.

 ```erb
 <%= calendar :start_date, number_of_days: 4 do |day| %>